damon-houk/aws-multi-account-bootstrap/README.md

 **Not ideal for:**
 - Large enterprises needing 10+ accounts (but see our [roadmap](#roadmap))
 - Teams already using Terraform (check out [alternatives](#alternatives))
-- Projects that don't use GitHub (GitLab support coming in v1.1)
+- Projects that don't use GitHub (GitLab support coming soon)

 ---